 - supplying only to authorised persons over 18 years of age where the following documents are provided by the recipient of the security sensitive ammonium nitrate:

 - proof of identify in the form of a passport or motor driver’s licence (with photo)

 - evidence that the person is authorised to possess the quantity of security sensitive ammonium nitrate purchased either under the Dangerous Goods Safety (Explosives) Regulations 2007 or similar laws of another State or Territory of Australia

 - where packaged, not supplying a security sensitive ammonium nitrate in damaged packaging.

-There are exceptions for the holders of a shotfiring licence or an explosives manufacture (MPU) licence who supply a security risk substance to another party in the course of providing a service.
+There are exceptions for holders of a shotfiring licence or an explosives manufacture licence who supply a security sensitive ammonium nitrate to another party in the course of providing a service.

 Who can apply?

 Licences can be granted to an individual, body corporate or partnership.